Skip to main content

 International Declaration of Health Rights

-Created by the students, faculty and alumni on the occasion of the 75th anniversary of the Johns Hopkins School of Hygiene and Public Health.
+Based on a statement created by the students, faculty, and alumni on the occasion of the 75th anniversary of the Johns Hopkins School of Hygiene and Public Health.

-We, as people concerned about health improvement in the world, do hereby commit ourselves to advocacy and action to promote the health rights of all human beings.
+We as people concerned with improving health and well-being globally, do hereby commit ourselves to the pursuit and promotion of health rights of all human beings.
 The enjoyment of the highest attainable standard of health is one of the fundamental rights of every human being.
-It is not a privilege reserved for those with power, money or social standing.
+It is not a privilege reserved for those with power, money, ability, or social standing.

-• Health is more than the absence of disease, but includes prevention of illness, development of individual potential, and a positive sense of physical, mental and social well-being.
+Health is more than the absence of disease, but includes prevention of illness and injury, development of individual potential and a positive sense of physical, mental, and social and spiritual well-being.

-• Health care for the elderly should preserve dignity, respect and concern for quality of life and not merely extend life.
+Health care for older adults should preserve dignity, respect, and aim to support quality of life.

-• Health depends on protection from exploitation without distinction of race, religion, political belief, economic or social condition.
+Health depends on protection from exploitation and discrimination based on race, ethnicity, gender, sexual orientation, age, ability, religion, political belief, or economic or social condition including citizenship and caste.